Long-term care facilities provide residential living arrangements and a variety of services for people who are

 patients.
 Dually certified facilities can have both “NF beds” and “SNF beds.”

 How is long-term care paid for?

 Long-term care can be financed through various public and private sources, each with its own rules on what

 Pays for a large share of long-term care services.
-Patient's income must be below a certain level and
+Patients' assets and income must be below a certain level and

 - Personal savings

-- Social security income
+- Social Security income

 - Family donations

 How does the lack of access to home and community-based services affect utilization of assisted living and

 In recent years, there has been more emphasis on Medicaid home and community-based services (HCBS) that can